lumiere25/generator/README.md

 How to use:

 Git clone https://github.com/lumiere25/generator.git
-Navigate to the project directory in your ide:
+Navigate to the project directory in your vs code editor terminal:
 Example:
 cd "project name"